 Well, I listen to the young.
 Though I sometimes feel their perspective can be appalling (compared to those in ancient time when the women were ladies and the men, gentlemen), they often make sense.

 My eldest and youngest sons pushed me into blogging.

 "Blog is a web page."
-(Which was what I planned on having.)
+(Which I had planned on having.)